Port Vila

-Its population in the last census (2009) was 44,040, an increase of 35% on the previous census result (29,356 in 1999).
-In 2009, the population of Port Vila formed 18.8% of the country's population, and 66.9% of the population of Efate.
+The population was 49,034 as of the 2020 census.
+This represented 16.3% of Vanuatu's total population in 2020.

-On the south coast of the island of Efate, in Shefa Province, Port Vila is the economic and commercial centre of Vanuatu.
-The mayor is Erick Puyo Festa, of the Vanua'aku Pati, elected in January 2018; his deputy is Jenny Regenvanu, of the Graun mo Jastis Pati.
+Located on the east coast of the island of Efate, Port Vila is the economic and commercial centre of Vanuatu.
+The mayor is Jenny Regenvanu of the Land and Justice Party, the first woman to hold the position, elected in August 2024.
+Her deputy was Marie Louise Milne, of the Green Confederation, until the seat was vacated in January 2025.

-On 13 March 2015, Port Vila bore extensive damage from Cyclone Pam.

 Name

-Locally the town is most commonly referred to simply as "Vila", whether in French or Bislama [viˈla] or in English /ˈviːlə/ VEE-lə (not like English "villa").
+Locally, the town is most commonly referred to simply as "Vila", whether in French or Bislama [viˈla] or in English /ˈviːlə/ VEE-lə (not like English "villa").